-We should be more concerned about growing up in Jesus than going up to Jesus during the time we are given on planet earth.
+We should be more concerned about growing up in Jesus than going up to Jesus.

-One more thing, the parable in Luke 19:13 in the New Living Translation says:
+One more thing, Luke 19:13 in the New Living Translation says:

 “Before he left, he called together ten of his servants and divided among them ten pounds of silver, saying, ‘Invest this for me while I am gone.’”

-Occupying obviously means much more than just taking up space.
-It means doing Kingdom business while we are traveling through this life.
+Occupying obviously means much more than just taking up space waiting for the rapture.

 3. Maximizing the spiritual and personal power working in us.

 “Now all glory to God, who is able, through his mighty power at work within us, to accomplish infinitely more than we might ask or think.”

 There are seven powerful thoughts at work in this verse.

 First, all glory to God is a great place to start.

 “Our Lord and God, you deserve to receive glory, honor, and power because you created everything.
 Everything came into existence and was created because of your will.”